What does this program do?

 How can funds be used?

-Grant funds can be used to expand processing capacity by supporting activities such as:
+Grant funds can be used for expenses during the period of performance of the grant award to expand processing capacity by supporting activities such as:

-Building new – or modernizing or expanding existing – processing facilities
+- Building, modernizing, or expanding existing – processing facilities, including mobile slaughter units

 Developing, installing, or modernizing equipment and technology